jakelazaroff/unpm/README.md

 A simpler package manager for no-build websites.

-## Why another package manager?
+## _Another_ package manager?

+For a lot of websites, using npm to manage dependencies is like picking up your groceries in a semi truck.

+Why?
 Modern package managers are complicated.
 They use a complex algorithm to make sure shared transitive dependency versions work out, maybe do some fancy filesystem stuff to save disk space.
-Because they let you specify version ranges, installation is non-deterministic — so they write out a special lock file just to reliably install the same dependencies.
+Installation is non-deterministic, so they write out a special lock file just to reliably install the same dependencies.
 And of course, without another tool to bundle everything up, you can't even use the installed files in a browser.

-unpm takes a different approach.
+**unpm is different**: a package manager built on modern web technologies, specifically for websites with no build step.

-Rather than a bespoke configuration format, it uses [import maps](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/script/type/importmap): a new browser feature that lets you customize module specifiers.
+- Rather than a bespoke configuration format, you use an [import map](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/script/type/importmap): a new browser feature that lets you customize module names.
-Rather than downloading packages only from special repositories, you download them from any website.
+- Rather than downloading packages only from special repositories, unpm can download dependencies from any website.
+- Rather than using a special command to modify your dependencies, unpm lets you just edit the files.
+- Rather than requiring you to use a compiler and bundler, unpm downloads files that you can serve directly with no build step.
-Rather than using a lockfile and forcing you to install your dependencies over and over, you just commit them to your repo.
+- Rather forcing you to install your dependencies over and over, unpm is designed for you to just commit them to your repo.

 ## Getting started